filecoin-project/filecoin-docs/content/en/basics/assets/the-fil-token/index.md

 ### FIL

-This is the base unit of Filecoin and is used to pay for storage and retrieval of data on the network.
+This is the base unit of Filecoin and is used to pay for the storage and retrieval of data on the network.

 ### NanoFIL